-- Postgraduate course (MA, MSc, Integrated Masters, Research Degree)
+- Postgraduate course (MA, MSc, Integrated Masters, Research Degree, PgCert)

-Students must meet the criteria to apply for funding as a ‘Home’ student.
-The Student Advice Service provides guidance on whether students fall into the Home, EU or Overseas fee and funding categories.
+Students must also meet the criteria to apply for funding as a ‘Home’ student.
+The Student Advice Service provides guidance on the Home, EU or Overseas fee and funding categories.

-Visit the Disabled Students’ Allowances webpage for more detailed eligibility criteria and guidance on making an application.
+Visit the Disabled Students’ Allowances webpage for more information.

 If you are studying one of the following courses you are not eligible for DSAs: